Nordix/nfqueue-loadbalancer/README.md

 # Nordix/nfqueue-loadbalancer

 A load-balancer based on the `NFQUEUE` iptables target.
-The `-j NFQUEUE` iptables target directs packets to a user-space program.
+The `-j NFQUEUE` target directs packets to a user-space program.
 The program can analyze the packet and set `fwmark` and `verdict`.

 <img src="nfqueue.svg" alt="NFQUEUQE packet path" width="75%" />